maravger/samant-sfa/README.md

 To start a SAM instance (at port 443) from this directory, run the following:

     $ cd $OMF_SFA_HOME
+    $ bundle exec ruby -I lib lib/omf-sfa/am/am_server.rb start

+for the default 8001 port, or the following for the 443 port

     $ rvmsudo bundle exec ruby -I lib lib/omf-sfa/am/am_server.rb start -p 443

 which should result into something like: